guitarrapc/DSCResources/README.md

 IMPORTANT NOTICE
 ----

-This repository will change name to https://github.com/guitarrapc/GraniResource for simplify.
-Temporary created new name repository.
+This repository was old record of https://github.com/guitarrapc/GraniResource for simplify.
+No more commits will be push to here.

 DSCResources
 ============